 History, culture, recreation and educational opportunities are waiting for you.
 The 600-acre sanctuary features a “braided creek” swamp, which divides into an interlocking, or tangled network of several small branching and reuniting creeks, resembling a braid.

 The 3.5-mile loop is paved and well maintained.
 The most historically significant path here follows the Colonial-era Charleston-to-Savannah Stagecoach Road.
 The former road still bears the remains of cypress built and long-fallen bridges.

-A Discovery Center is currently being constructed on the grounds.
-Upon completion, it will include a multi-purpose classroom, exhibit area and amphitheater.
+A Discovery Center has been constructed just a few miles away at 100 S. Jefferies Blvd.
+It includes a multi-purpose classroom, exhibit area and amphitheater.

 From I-95, take Exit 53 and head into Walterboro.
 The first entrance is located to the left at the corner of S. Jefferies & Ivanhoe Roads.
 There is also parking at 399 Detreville Street and Washington Street.